TheUnderScorer/portfolio-client/README.md

 ## Description

-This project acts as a client for my portfolip site.
+This project acts as a client for my portfolio site.
 Feel free to use it for your needs :).

 ## Scripts